MaameLissa/rn-assignment2-ID-11263472/README.md

 <hr>Task Description<hr>

 The name of my project is Muse.
-This project was created by using a blank template of a new React Native project using Expo CLI.
-In the `App.js` file by, the background color of the main `View` component was changed and adjustments to  the `Text` component to display a message containing my name with a bigger font size and a bold name.
+This project was created by running a new React Native blank template project using Expo CLI. .
+In the `App.js` file, the background color of the main `View` component was changed and adjustments were made to  the `Text` component to display a message containing my name with a bigger font size in bold.

 <hr>STUDENT ID
 <p>11263472<p>